 Raccoons are weaned between the end of their second month through their fourth

 month.
-Cubs stay with their mother until at least nine months of age and usually will
+Cubs stay with their mother until at least nine months of age and usually

-and can actually be a danger to their own young.
+their cubs and can actually be a danger to their own young.

 In urban areas, like New York City, food for an opportunist like the raccoon is

 plentiful.
 Our garbage offers a bounty for the animals.
 Raccoons are picky eaters if

 circumstances allow.
-Scientific articles on the species note the animals in the wild seem
+Scientific articles on the species note the animals in the wild

-preferred “trash” diet of the urban raccoon.
+what is the preferred “trash” diet of the urban raccoon.

 Studies on the home range of a city raccoon have found they are more likely to be

 urban resource and help to contain raccoon populations.

 Studies show that raccoons main predator is man (non-human predators include